Skip to content

 In short

 E-signature platforms process signed contracts, identity verification data, and in some cases qualified certificate credentials.
 For EU buyers, eIDAS compliance determines legal validity across the EU, and operator jurisdiction determines data sovereignty.
-Top-rated EU options on EU Vetted include Universign (France, 5/5), Skribble (Switzerland, 5/5), and Signaturit/Namirial (Spain, 5/5).
+On the sovereignty axis the cleanest option is Skribble (Switzerland, Swiss-law, non-US corporate structure, no US sub-processor in the data path).
+Universign (France) and Signaturit/Namirial (Spain) remain eIDAS-qualified QTSPs with strong track records, but both are now US private-equity owned and hosted on AWS at rest, so they carry material CLOUD Act exposure.

 FAQ